Becoming a bank

 Research

-I conducted user research with our user base to identify “must have” and “nice to have” functionalities.
+We conducted user research with our user base to identify “must have” and “nice to have” functionalities.

-I also researched thoroughly our competitors (direct, indirect, challenger, traditional), defined there IA, user flows, UJ mapping, mental models and crossed referenced the whole data set.
+We also researched thoroughly our competitors (direct, indirect, challenger, traditional), defined there IA, user flows, UJ mapping, mental models and crossed referenced the whole data set.

 User research